zathras/jovial_svg/README.md

       si: ScalableImageSource.fromSvgHttpUrl(
           Uri.parse('https://jovial.com/images/jupiter.svg'))));
 ```
+It's generally preferable to pre-load an instance of `ScalableImage`, as
+discussed below.

 [Sample applicatons](https://github.com/zathras/jovial_svg/tree/main/example)
 are available.
 The
 [cache sample](https://github.com/zathras/jovial_svg/blob/main/example/lib/cache.dart)
+might be of interest if `ScalableImageWidget` is used in a widget that is
+frequently rebuilt (e.g. because it's used in an animation), or if SVGs
-might be of interest if SVGs are to be loaded over the network.
+are to be loaded over the network.
 There's
 also an example of extending `jovial_svg` with a
 [persistent cache](https://github.com/zathras/jovial_svg/tree/main/demo_hive).

 Parsing an XML file isn't terribly efficient, and it's generally better to
-do any asynchronous loading before building a widget tree.
+do any loading before building a widget tree.
 This package
 includes tools to make its use more efficient in both of these aspects.

+### Quick Loading Binary Format

 The `svg_to_si` program compiles an SVG file into a much more efficient
 binary representation, suitable for inclusion in an asset bundle.
 The